How To Build Generational Wealth

 Inter Vivos Gifts During Your Lifetime

-Families can pass a significant portion in the form of intervivos (Latin for “while alive”) gifts during their lifetime, which can provide you with tax benefits.
+Families can pass a significant portion in the form of inter vivos (Latin for “while alive”) gifts during their lifetime, which can provide you with tax benefits.
 In 2021, families can pass along up to $15,000 per person or $30,000 per couple without incurring federal gift taxes.

 A Comment On The Wealth Gap

 It is easier for the wealthy to get wealthier than to gain a foothold on the path to wealth.
-Yet, it is highly possible to build wealth by spending less, saving more so you can invest in faster-growing assets, and protecting your assets.
+Yet, it is highly possible to build wealth by spending less, saving more, so you can invest in faster-growing assets, and protecting your assets.

-Maintaining The Wealth In Next Generations
+Maintaining The Wealth in the Next Generations

 Now comes the hard part.
 Maintaining generational wealth can be challenging for various reasons.

 Future generations may have different attitudes towards money, risk, focus, and societal changes that revamp the tax structure.
-The wealthiest in our society–Warren Buffett, Robert Morehouse, Bill Gates– systematically distributing their money to needed social causes away from family.
+The wealthiest in our society–Warren Buffett, Robert Morehouse, Bill Gates– systematically distribute their money to needed social causes away from family.

 Are your efforts to build wealth for your kids and beyond a “field of dreams”?
 Will they want to live as you hope they will, or will they overspend their inheritance quickly?